fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/Disk/Fixing Un Mountable NTFS drive.md

 This is a critical filesystem inconsistency that needs proper repair.

 There are Three methods to fixing this.
+- fixing it with ntfs tools on linux
+- fixing it on windows
+- fixing it with windows installation media from the install environment (if windows is not installed)

 ### First is with the linux method - with ntfs-3g